-26. Defendants concurrently employ and benefit from substantially similar advertising and marketing strategies.
-For example, Defendants facilitate sales by designing the e-commerce stores operating under the Seller Aliases so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers.
-E-commerce stores operating under the Seller Aliases look sophisticated and accept payment in U.S. dollars and/or funds from U.S. bank accounts via credit cards, Amazon Pay, and/or PayPal.
+accounts via credit cards, Amazon Pay, and/or PayPal.
 E-commerce stores operating under the Seller Aliases often include content and images that make it very difficult for consumers to distinguish such stores from an authorized retailer.
-Plaintiff has not licensed or authorized Defendants to use any of its DreamWorks Trademarks or copy or redistribute the DreamWorks Copyrighted Works, and none of the Defendants are authorized retailers of genuine DreamWorks Products.
+Plaintiffs have not licensed or authorized Defendants to use any of their DreamWorks Trademarks or copy or redistribute the DreamWorks Copyrighted Works, and none of the Defendants are authorized retailers of genuine DreamWorks Products.